-Aging is inevitable yet physical activity, good nutrition, and weight management may be used to counteract the aging process.
-The effect of negative lifestyle behaviors become more apparent in later years and are likely to affect levels of disability and mobility, which if understood are factors that most people would wish to avoid.
+Ageing is inevitable yet physical activity, good nutrition and weight management may be used to counteract the ageing process.
+The effect of negative lifestyle behaviours become more apparent in later years and are likely to affect levels of disability and mobility, which if understood are factors that most people would wish to avoid.
 However, for MH younger people appear more susceptible (Table 2) and the reasons for this more complex.

 The impact of an occupation on the individual or the individual on their occupation (due to personal risks) and the application of traditional controls and interventions may lead to measures that are inappropriate and/or unlikely to deliver a long-term outcome for the employee or the business.
-The “silo” nature of safety, health, and wellbeing often lead employers to unsatisfactory outcomes.
+The “silo” nature of safety, health and wellbeing often leads employers to unsatisfactory outcomes.

 A focus on work-related factors will mean that circa 80% of the risk will be ignored while providing only clinical interventions will equally ignore the main risks, namely those that can be eliminated or reduced by the individual if they are helped to understand the real risks and what they need to do to resolve them.